godfreybwaira/shani-ob/README.md

 When the status code `200` is returned, call user defined function (middleware) named `Data.formatJSON`, but if the status code is `404` call user defined function `showNotFound`.
 The `this` object inside those callbacks will be shani object.
-This middleware MUST return a value after finishing.
+This middleware MUST return a value which will be inserted into DOM.

 ### 1.9 `shani-scheme`

 **Description:**

-In Shani-ob, all requests send by the browser via AJAX, if you want to establish web socket connetion or server-sent-event use `shani-scheme` with values `ws` and `sse` respectively where ws refers to _web socket_ and sse is _server sent event_.
+In Shani-ob, all requests send by the browser via AJAX, if you want to establish web socket connection or server-sent-event ,use `shani-scheme` with values `ws` and `sse` respectively where `ws` refers to _web socket_ and `sse` is _server sent event_.
-Make sure your server supports web socket or server sent event before using this feature.
+Make sure your web server supports web socket or server sent event before using this feature.

 **Syntax:**